-Information received under the Common Reporting Standard / FATCA including on rulings per BEPS Action 5 exchanges of information under double tax treaties (usually regulated by Article 26 of the treaty) have been found very productive in some countries in identifying, and therefore tackling, transfer pricing risks.
+Information received under the Common Reporting Standard / FATCA including on rulings per BEPS Action 5

+Information received from other tax administrations, either automatically or as a result of a request, may assist in identifying transfer pricing risk.
+In particular, automatic exchanges of information under double tax treaties (usually regulated by Article 26 of the treaty) have been found very productive in some countries in identifying, and therefore tackling, transfer pricing risks.